Download the Full Provision Sustainability Report

 Provision is focused on their initial goal of planting 100,000 trees on behalf of their customers.
 To further their impact, planting trees is in addition to their purchase of offsets and RECs to sell cleaner energy to their customers.

 Provision has invested directly in OKO Forests, a reforestation carbon offset project in the Ashanti Region of Ghana.
 The project is still in its initial stages and has recently completed two planting phases, a pilot phase and phase 1a.
 Provision has made direct investments in OKO through the purchase of tree seedlings.

 The National Fores Foundation was created by the U.S. Congress to restore and enhance U.S. National Forests and Grasslands.
 Provision has chosen to plant trees in U.S. forests to make an impact close to home to supplement their tree-planting efforts in Ghana.

 Download the Full Provision Case Study

-Download the full case study now to learn more about how Provision helps their customers use their energy for good with certified CarbonBetter energy.
+Download the full report now to learn more about how Provision helps their customers use their energy for good with certified CarbonBetter energy.